Restaurant Visa Sponsorship Jobs in Rhode Island

 Which visa types are most common for restaurant roles in Rhode Island?

-The H-1B is available for managerial and specialized roles like executive chef positions that require a relevant bachelor's degree.
-The H-2B is more widely used in Rhode Island's restaurant industry for seasonal front-of-house and kitchen staff, particularly in Newport's tourism-heavy summer season.
-The O-1 applies occasionally for chefs with demonstrated extraordinary ability.
+The H-1B visa is available for managerial and specialized roles like executive chef positions that require a relevant bachelor's degree.
+The H-2B visa is more widely used in Rhode Island's restaurant industry for seasonal front-of-house and kitchen staff, particularly in Newport's tourism-heavy summer season.
+The O-1 visa applies occasionally for chefs with demonstrated extraordinary ability.
 Each category has distinct employer obligations and eligibility requirements.

 Which cities in Rhode Island have the most restaurant sponsorship jobs?